A high pitch squeal from the engine bay area could be one of the following, check through each one:

 CVT belt squealing when coming to a stop

-If this noise bugs you, you can reduce it by checking and ensuring the CVT belt tension is correct - this will reduce the amount of noise.
+If this noise is excessive, you can reduce it by checking and ensuring the CVT belt tension is correct - this will reduce the amount of noise.